-The Library, advancing the goals of University’s Indigenous Strategic Plan, and in support of the Calls to Action of the Truth and Reconciliation Commission, is working to establish a strong position within the campus and community as a place where Indigenous ways of knowing are given prominence next to other mediums available to students and our community of learners.
+Mount Royal Library commits to advance the University’s Indigenous Strategic Plan goals and support the Truth and Reconciliation Commission Calls to Action by establishing a strong position on campus and the greater community as a place where Indigenous ways of knowing are given prominence next to other mediums available to students and our community of learners.

 We actively and intentionally foster Indigenous student learning while facilitating access for the community to engage in big questions and conversations around Indigenous concerns and issues.

 With the opening of the Riddell Library and Learning Centre, the Library is thrilled to be able to add to campus and community learning spaces that are open and welcoming to members of the Indigenous community.

 The Riddell Library and Learning Centre is the first campus building to include Blackfoot signage recognizing that Mount Royal University is situated in an ancient and storied place within the hereditary lands of the Niitsitapi (Blackfoot), Iyarhe Nakoda, Tsuut’ina and Métis Nations.

 Mount Royal Library believes in the importance of creating a welcoming space.
 We will continue to expand our collections by holding space for knowledge to broaden and resonate with the MRU Community and beyond.
 This includes specific initiatives that not only encourage the use of the Blackfoot language but also signals to patrons that this is a safe space to be curious and engage with new knowledge.